anandmurugesan/home/index.md

 <img src="Palakkad_Thenari_TeaShopDiscussion.jpeg" width="225" height="150" /> <img src="Palakkad_Para_Bike.jpeg" width="225" height="150" />

-An impromptu discussion at a tea stall (with the stall owner, an insightful old friend of Sreenivasan Ji's father).
-The trusted Honda got us around.
+An impromptu discussion at a tea stall (with the stall owner, an insightful, white-bearded, old friend of Sreenivasan Ji's father) and the trusted Honda that gets us around.

 <img src="Palakkad_Vengodi_Handloom.jpeg" width="225" height="150" /> <img src="Palakkad_SilentValley_Trees.jpeg" width="225" height="150" />

-An inspiring visit to the [Khadi](https://www.mkgandhi.org/swadeshi_khadi/whatiskhadi.htm) cottage industry next door (we bought handmade fabric, made to fit by a local tailor) and taking in the moment with a view of the Silent Valley.
+An inspiring visit to the [Khadi](https://www.mkgandhi.org/swadeshi_khadi/whatiskhadi.htm) cottage industry next door (we bought handmade fabric for made-to-fit shirts by a local tailor) and taking in the moment with a view of the Silent Valley.

 <!-- Section to display the latest tweet -->
 <div id="tweet-section"></div>